- What is infant sign language?

 5. Expand the vocabulary:

-Add more words to your training sheet once your baby has learned the basic signs.
-Here is how you can do that:
+Add more words to your training sheet once your baby learns the basic signs.
+Here is how:

 - Use learning aids, such as picture books, props, and flashcards

-- See what interests your baby and follow them.
-For example, if your baby loves animals, then introduce signs related to animals
+- See what interests your baby and follow their lead.
+For example, if your baby loves animals, introduce animal signs .

 - You can add signs related to a single theme.
-For example, if the theme is a dog, then you can add the signs for a leash, kennel, dog food, dog bone, etc.
+For example, if the theme is a dog, tadd signs for “leash,” “kennel,” “dog food,” and “dog bone.”

 6. Keep it interactive: